RobertaMeireles/Challenges-JavaScript-Python/README.md

-# Challenges on Javiscript and Python.
+# Challenges on JavaScript and Python.

 ### Web site https://codingbat.com/